How to Tip Wedding Vendors in 2019

 - Or have booked a few vendors already & are looking to finish soon.

-In this case, pinpoint which of these points in the hiring process you are at right now.
+Where are you in the booking process?
 Then do some reading on any contracts you’ve already gotten.

 Which ones include a tip or gratuity?
 How can you re-structure what’s left of your budget to make up for the remaining tips you’ll be needing?